aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-03-12-Trust-Region-Policy-Optimization.md

 <p align="center"><img src="/assets/quad_eq_for_H.png"/ alt="quadratic approximation for H"></p>

-I would not go into the details for the CG method but would like to give intuition behind it.
+I would not go into the details for the CG algorithm but would like to give intuition behind it.

-The CG method is similar to Gradient Ascent but optimizes the problem in **fewer** iterations.
+The CG algorithm is similar to Gradient Ascent but optimizes the problem in **fewer** iterations.
 If the model has $P$ parameters, then the CG method solves the problem in at most $P$ iterations.
 It does this by finding a search direction (in the parameter space) that is orthogonal to all the previous directions.
-So by doing this, we are not **undoing** any progress that we made previously (which Gradient Ascent normally does).
+So by doing this, it is not **undoing** any progress that it made previously (which Gradient Ascent normally does).

 Solving this CG problem is much lower in complexity as compared to computing the inverse of $H$.
 After at most $P$ iterations, we will have the value of $x$ calculated which could be plugged in the update equation for optimization.
+This gives us a reasonable approximation.

 So now we have almost all the pieces of the puzzle and we just need to put them together in one algorithm to form TRPO.
 But what are we waiting for?

 As you would have noticed, we have made a lot of approximations in order to make things feasible.
 First, we approximated the optimization problem using Taylor polynomial and then approximated the solution for $x$ as a quadratic optimization problem, thereby using CG algorithm to avoid calculating the inverse.
 These approximations may reintroduce the problem with policy updates and degrade the training.
 So we need some way to verify that the update we make actually improves performance, and if it does not, we need to find some way to make it do so.

-What we use here is something called **Line Search** in the literature.
+What we use here is something called **Line Search** in the optimization literature.

 <p align="center"><img src="/assets/line_search.png"/ alt="Line search pseudo code"></p>